 Standing majestically on the banks of the River Seine, Notre Dame de Paris has been a focal point of Parisian life for centuries.
-It is one of the most iconic and well-known cathedrals in the world.
+It is one of the most iconic churches and well-known cathedrals in France.
 In addition, it was home to many artworks and other treasures, and has been visited by millions of people from all over the world.

 So it was quite a shock when the building caught fire and was almost destroyed in April 2019.
 There are few buildings in Paris that mean as much to the locals as this one.
 It has stood witness to some of the most significant events in French history, with its two towers and front facade ingrained in our memory.